clariusdev/mobileapi/README.md

 # Licensing

-The service operates only when the Clarius App is connected to a scanner with the appropriate 3rd party application license.
+The service operates only when the Clarius App is connected to a scanner with the appropriate license.

 However, the service accepts binding requests from clients even when no proper license is active to accommodate workflows where the license is removed for legitimate reasons, for example when a probe is disconnected to save battery.
-In that case, the service enters a restricted mode where it stops handling requests and sending update, but will resume normal operation as soon as a licensed scanner is connected again.
+In this case, the service enters a restricted mode where it stops handling requests and sending updates, but will resume normal operation as soon as a licensed scanner is connected again.

 The license check workflow is as follows: